fiberplane/docs/providers/provider-protocol-reference.md

 your library code.
 These functions exist to allow you to use OS-level features by asking the runtime for information.

-For Fiberplane Daemon, these functions are implemented in [Provider Runtime crate](https://github.com/fiberplane/fiberplane-rs/blob/main/fiberplane-provider-protocol/fiberplane-provider-runtime/src/spec/mod.rs), should you want to inspect the source.
+For the Fiberplane Daemon, these functions are implemented in [Provider Runtime crate](https://github.com/fiberplane/fiberplane-rs/blob/main/fiberplane-provider-protocol/fiberplane-provider-runtime/src/spec/mod.rs), should you want to inspect the source.